aleszcz/Palantir-Pipline-DEV/README.md

 All models are integrated into a modular training pipeline and support hyperparameter tuning, cross-validation, and interpretability tools (e.g., SHAP values, feature importance).

 ## Folder Structure
+# Platform

+This pipeline is developed and run on **Palantir Foundry**, which provides scalable infrastructure for secure data integration, transformation, and analysis.
+Foundry enables seamless collaboration and reproducibility across the research team.